apache/spark/docs/index.md

 * [Quick Start](quick-start.html): a quick introduction to the Spark API; start here!
 * [Spark Programming Guide](scala-programming-guide.html): an overview of Spark concepts, and details on the Scala API
 * [Java Programming Guide](java-programming-guide.html): using Spark from Java
+* [Python Programming Guide](python-programming-guide.html): using Spark from Python

 **Deployment guides:**